Skip links

 Expect to engage in various therapeutic activities, such as role-playing, mindfulness exercises, and cognitive-behavioural techniques.
 These activities aim to help you develop practical skills for managing cravings, improving communication, and addressing underlying emotional issues.

-With this step-by-step breakdown, peer support in addiction recovery can deliver the following benefits:
+With this step-by-step breakdown, peer support in addiction recovery can deliver the following benefits of group therapy:

 • Providing a Safe Space: Group therapy offers a confidential and judgment-free space to openly discuss your challenges, setbacks, and triumphs.